 Gathers all the misfits and iconoclasts together to take down the popular, oppressive leaders in the group.
 Also gives lots of hugs and rescues anyone being bullied.

 Gets in a debate with the ESTJ about politics, religion, and the organization of the snack table.
 Doesn’t care at all about how the snack table is actually organized.
 Later, joins in with the ENFP group because the brainstorming session is way too enticing.

 Remains snuggled up in the corner with whatever furry creature happens to be around, along with a worn-out copy of “Harry Potter and the Prisoner of Azkaban.”
 Feels like a prisoner at this party (but enjoys the furry friend they made).

 Tries to avoid making small talk by taking his Playstation to a private room where he can play “Elder Scrolls” in peace.
 Gets an unpleasant surprise when his best friend stumbles in later with his secret crush.

 Becomes part chef, part fortune-teller.
 Makes cookies for everyone while rallying them together to be their best selves.
-Listens to everyone’s life story and is the last person to leave the party.
+Listens to everyone’s life stories and is the last person to leave the party.
 A stranger gives them a tearful hug before saying goodbye.

 Hates small talk and meaningless banter so he connects an earpiece to his Bluetooth to discuss work projects, to-do lists, and the meaning of life with his closest friends.
 Confuses a lot of people in the process who think he’s talking to them.